seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 "Your closest collaborator is you six months ago, but you don’t reply to emails."

 GitHub is a website that provides remote Git repositories.
+A remote repository is just a Git repository that you're able to access over an internet connection.
+GitHub allows you to create public remote repositories for free, and anyone can see your code in these public repositories.
+If you want keep your code private then you can pay GitHub for private remote repositories.

-If you're working on code together with a friend GitHub can help you sync changes to code files between you and your friend.
+If you're working
+on code together with a friend GitHub can help you sync changes to code files between you and your friend.
 There's also a social and community aspect to GitHub, since you can watch other programmers develop their projects.
 GitHub